2022 NFL season: Television

 ESPN2's Monday Night Football with Peyton and Eli was renewed for an additional season, taking it through the 2024 NFL season.
-CBS will continue to produce alternative, youth-oriented telecasts of selected games on sister channel Nickelodeon; Nickelodeon simulcasted CBS's Christmas Day game, marking its first regular-season broadcast.
+CBS will continue to produce alternative, youth-oriented telecasts of selected games on sister channel Nickelodeon; in lieu of a Wild Card playoff game, like in previous years, Nickelodeon simulcast CBS's Christmas Day game, marking its first regular-season broadcast.